 It’s September and we have had a flush of registrations in the past few weeks!
 We have also had lots of questions about levels.
 It can be hard it know where to put yourself, but getting this decision right will make your weekend so much more enjoyable, and you will progress faster if you are in the right track for your experience.
 Check out Team BBB’s top tips for choosing your level.

 Be clear about your goals

 Do you want an intensive weekend of learning, or something more laid-back so you can enjoy the socials?
 Are you hoping to get the big picture, or are you working on finessing the details?
 Think about what you want from this weekend and choose the track that will help you achieve this.
 If you are a strong lindy hopper with little blues experience, working on fundamentals and aesthetics will help you become a great blues dancer faster than learning a lot of moves.
 If you want to improve your body movement, the solo track will have the strongest focus on this.
-For those who want to focus on the art of lead and follow, the yellow track offers plenty of opportunity to work on moves and dynamics.
+For those who want to focus on the art of lead and follow, both the Open and Audition tracks offer plenty of opportunity to work on moves and dynamics.